Legal and Business Considerations for Doing Business in the US

 We suggest you think the answers through thoroughly, but provide a brief, one- or two-sentence answer in writing as a sketch of your business.
 You do not have to answer all of these.
 Answers to some of these questions will help third-party advisors to understand your business, and therefore provide you clear and appropriate guidance.
 Identifying the questions which you do not understand or to which you do not have answers may help you formulate your own questions and serve as a jumping off point for meetings with them.

 The US has not only a different legal system and framework than Europe and other parts of the world but also has a different way of doing business.
-It is very common for everyone in the US to have at least one lawyer, often more, to work on the most basic of matters.
+It is very common for everyone in the US to have at least one lawyer, often more, to work on the matters that are most central to the company’s business.
 Due to the overlapping federal and state legal systems, legal services are necessary even when you are not doing something wrong.

 Another item to note is that in the US lawyers tend to focus on one or two specific areas of the law.
 In the US, few lawyers are generalists.
 This is mostly due to the way the US legal system functions (see more information in the basic background section at the end of the questionnaire).
 So prepare for the concept that one lawyer cannot and will not be able to handle ALL of your legal needs adequately.
 Instead, one law firm may try to handle all of those needs or, one lawyer may serve as the main point of contact to others who focus on different aspects/areas of the law.
 This hyper-focus may seem strange to those new to the US, but it is not unusual.